2mktargetshooter/decodelabs-project1/README.md

 # decodelabs-project1
 ### Front-End Development: Static Webpage Design (bonus: it's alive)
-Got it — keeping the previous format and simply making **animations a bonus** in the features list.

-# 🚀 Internship Project — Frontend Development

 During my internship, I worked on a **frontend development project** focused on creating a clean, well-structured static webpage using proper HTML semantics and website structure.

 ### ✨ What I worked on